-- Reduce the number of routes by conventional urban delivery vehicles by testing and evaluating the impact of using automated delivery vehicles in the zones in and around Jätkäsaari.
+- Reduce the number of routes by conventional urban delivery vehicles by testing and evaluating the impact of using automated delivery vehicles (ADVs).

-- Move to long term operations integrated with daily logistic flows, measuring cost-savings, assessing the service in real life.
+- Move to long-term operations integrated with daily logistic flows, measuring cost-savings, and assessing the service in real life.

-- Testing operation with a range of goods and robots deliveries in the area (with ADV fleet, teleoperation).
+- Test the operation with a range of goods and robot deliveries in the area.

-- complex delivery models (from fixed route of the robot to on-demand and dynamic options)
+- Complex delivery models (from the fixed route of the robot to on-demand and dynamic options).

-- City of Helsinki & Forum Virium Helsinki: pilot support and facilitation, engagement, reporting
+- City of Helsinki & Forum Virium Helsinki: pilot coordination, support and facilitation, dissemination, citizen engagement

-- DB Schenker: parcel delivery services, testing of new scenarios and use cases
+- DB Schenker: parcel delivery services, testing of new scenarios and innovative use cases